KoruX-GNU-Linux/.github/profile/README.md

 # KoruX

-KoruX is a home operating system based on Debian for developers and entertainment.
+KoruX is a home operating system based on Debian (Bookworm) for developers and entertainment.
 It includes a variety of development tools as well as classic games for fun.